Connect with us

 The official version of iOS 17.2 will most likely arrive in and around 10AM Pacific.
 It sometimes takes a few minutes for iOS updates to show up so there’s no need to worry if you don’t see new software right away.

-Keep this timeline in mind if you plan to install new versions of the iOS 17.2 beta, or the official version of iOS 17.2, right away.
+Keep this timeline in mind if you plan to install the official version of iOS 17.2 right away.

 Apple’s milestone updates (iOS x.x) typically bring new features, enhancements, security patches, and bug fixes to iPhone users and that’s what iOS 17.2 will bring to iPhone.